 The risk of data breach will always be present.
 Like all property — physical or digital — nothing is ever 100% secure.
 The report from the State Attorney General’s office is only the tip of the iceberg.
 Without change more and more large-scale breaches are inevitable.
 This will lead to public outrage and lost trust.
 When the public is outraged and distrustful, legislative and regulatory bodies will move to enact mandated protections.

 Implementing enterprise password management software combined with prudent password reset protocols is the first and a critical step that all organizations must take to protect company assets and reduce risks.
 Effective enterprise password management solutions mandate complex passwords that may be difficult to remember, but an automated password reset tool with self-service capabilities empowers users to reset them on their own without issuing a help desk ticket.
 This reduces costs, improves efficiency and ensures regulatory compliance.
 Self-service password reset is a wise investment in prevention and risk management, because raises employee awareness about protecting the data they store on company equipment.

-With Password Station, this corporate password management software includes an automated password reset tool.
+With Password Management, this corporate password management software includes an automated password reset tool.
 Trusted users can reset their passwords anytime and anywhere.
-Password Station provides password reset software audit controls to increase an organization’s IT cyber security through password self-service.
+Password Management provides password reset software audit controls to increase an organization’s IT cyber security through password self-service.
 It lets business users reset passwords in active directory without making a helpdesk password reset request.
 Watch the video: